pertusa/ap/docs/ssl.md

 SimCLR results were impressive, showing that  unsupervised learning benefits more from bigger models than its supervised counterpart.

 !!! note "Homework"
-    - :octicons-book-24: Homework: Read [this post](https://amitness.com/2020/03/illustrated-simclr/#simclr-framework) to understand the basics of SimCLR.
+    - :octicons-book-24: Read [this post](https://amitness.com/2020/03/illustrated-simclr/#simclr-framework) to understand the basics of SimCLR.
 Estimated time: 🕑 30 min.

-## The Self-Distillation Family: BYOL/SimSIAM/DINO
+## The Self-Distillation Family

-Self-distillation methods such as BYOL, SimSIAM, DINO, along with their variants rely on a simple mechanism: feeding two different views to two encoders, and mapping one to the other by means of a predictor.
+Self-distillation methods such as BYOL[@BYOL], SimSIAM, DINO, along with their variants rely on a simple mechanism: feeding two different views to two encoders, and mapping one to the other by means of a predictor.
 To prevent the encoders from collapsing by predicting a constant for any input, various techniques are employed.
 A common approach to prevent collapse is to update one of the two encoder weights with a running average of the other encoder’s weights.

 ### BYOL (Bootstrap Your Own Latent)